IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 ### Grid sizing

 When it comes to [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) sizing there are a few different scenarios that are important to understand.
-While some are straight forward, others might not be so much and that is why we will take each one and look into them in more detail.
-We will look in into setting `width` and `height` separately since there are some differences when using percentages for example and etc.
+While some are straight forward, others might be more complex and that is why we will take each one and look into them in more detail.
+We will go through setting `width` and `height` separately since there are some differences when using percentages for example for each one and etc.

 ### Width

 When the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `width` input is not set the grid sizes accordingly as if it is set to `100%`.
+You can check how the grid reacts to it in the `Percentage` section.

 #### Pixels

-When the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `width` input is set to pixels it will set the whole grid size to that value and it would be static.
+When the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `width` input is set to pixels it will set the whole grid size to that value and it will be static.
 It will not react to any browser resizing or changes in the DOM.
 When it comes to the grid content though:

 * When the combined width of the columns is less than the visible area of the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) there will be empty space between the last column and the right edge of the grid.
 For example lets render a grid with width `1200px` and all 6 columns having a width of `150px`.
 This will lead to empty space of `300px`.